Asupkay/Raffler/README.md

 ### gcp-random-picker

-This is the serverless function that is hosted on Google Serverless Functions there is another README in there with more information.
+This is the function that is hosted on Google Cloud Functions there is another README in there with more information.